 Befitting a luxury crossover, the RX 350 offers a generous set of standard safety and convenience tech, and a robust list of options covers a wide range of priorities, including a glorious panoramic sunroof, audiophile sound quality, heated surfaces, and decadent interior trim and upholstery.

 Used Lexus RX 350 Models

-Introduced for the 2007 model year and running to 2009, the previous-generation Lexus RX 350 luxury SUV was essentially the same as the 2004-'06 RX 330 but with the addition of a slightly larger, considerably more powerful engine and more sound insulation.
-The 350's 3.5-liter V6 made 270 hp and 251 pound-feet of torque and came paired to a five-speed automatic transmission.
+Introduced for the 2007 model year and running to 2009, the first-generation Lexus RX 350 was essentially the same as the 2004-'06 RX 330 but with the addition of a slightly larger, considerably more powerful engine and more sound insulation.
+The RX 350's 3.5-liter V6 made 270 hp and 251 lb-ft of torque and came paired to a five-speed automatic transmission.
 Again, buyers could still choose either front- or all-wheel drive.

-As is tradition with the RX series, there were plenty of luxury features on these models, such as one-touch windows all around, dual-zone climate control, 10-way power seats and a power liftgate.
-Options included leather seating, a moonroof, a navigation system, a DVD entertainment system, a superb Mark Levinson audio system, an adjustable air suspension, adaptive cruise control, a back-up camera and adaptive headlights.
-Safety was a strength as well, with stability control, side curtain airbags and a driver's knee airbag all standard.
-Crash test scores are excellent.
+As is tradition with the RX series, these models had plenty of luxury features, such as one-touch windows all around, dual-zone climate control, 10-way power seats and a power liftgate.
+Options included leather seating, a moonroof, a navigation system, a DVD entertainment system, a superb Mark Levinson audio system, an adjustable air suspension, adaptive cruise control, a backup camera and adaptive headlights.
+Safety was a strength as well, with stability control, side curtain airbags and a driver knee airbag all standard.
+Crash test scores were excellent.

-The Lexus RX 350 pretty much drove like a quicker version of the RX 330, itself already sprightly enough.
-It coddled occupants with a soft, quiet ride along with confident composure in the turns, especially if equipped with the optional air suspension that tightened up the handling.
+The Lexus RX 350 drove like a quicker version of the RX 330, itself already sprightly enough.
+It coddled occupants with a soft, quiet ride along with confident composure in the turns, especially when equipped with the optional air suspension that tightened up the handling.